The endangered Rothschild Giraffes of Uganda

 Giraffes were once in abundance, but due to the past Rinderpest outbreak, poaching, and the encroachment of pastoralists and their cattle and the wildlife suffered here.
 It is part of the restoration of the reserve to its former wildlife glory days.
 Various other species have already been brought here and are thriving as the Giraffes will.

 The Pian Upe Wildlife Reserve is presently off-of-the-beaten Tourist Path.
 However, that will soon change.

 Rothschild-Nubian Giraffe Facts

-Diet: Giraffes are browsing animals that use their huge necks, and their long and mobile tongues (45.6 centimeters long) strip the leaves and bark from trees on the African savannah.
-They also graze and have a series of individual valves and a complicated network of elastic blood vessels in the neck, not only to prevent the animal from passing out when it bends down to drink or graze, but also to ensure that the blood is successfully pumped along its long neck to the brain.
+Diet: Giraffes are browsing animals that use their vast necks, and their long and mobile tongues (45.6 centimeters long) strip the leaves and bark from trees on the African Savannah.
+They also graze and have a series of individual valves.
+And a complicated network of elastic blood vessels in the neck, not only to prevent the animal from passing out when it bends down to drink or graze but also to ensure that the blood is successfully pumped along its long neck to the brain.

-You might see them moving slowly along through the savannah, but don’t be deceived.
+You might see them moving slowly along through the Savannah, but don’t be deceived.
 These creatures can run at a rapid clip.
-In spite of their great height and gangly appearance, the giraffe is one of the fastest species of animal, reaching top speeds of 35mph (56km/h) when running over open ground.
-For longer distances, the giraffe can lope along at about 10mph (16km).
+Despite their great height and gangly appearance, the Giraffe is one of the fastest species of animal, reaching top speeds of 35mph (56km/h) when running over open ground.
+For longer distances, the Giraffe can lope along at about 10mph (16km).
 They have one of the most extended and most mobile tongues reaching an average length of 45.6cm.

 If you are interested in visiting the Best Places to see Rothschild Giraffes in the Wild while on your Safari in Uganda – please let us know.